bishan-batel/crab/README.md

 # Crab

-Ignore the 'pp' in the github title, mansilla working conditions did not like the original name.

 This is a collection of utility template classes that replaces certain aspects of the STL.

 ## All Features